01010100b/AoE2Lib/Unary/readme.txt

 ﻿Unary AI by 01010100
 ====================

-For DE: The ai API module used by Unary may (about 50% of the time in my experience) trip the tampering detection or even just crash the game.
+For DE: The API module used by Unary may (about 50% of the time in my experience) trip the tampering detection or otherwise just crash the game.
 Unary is hence not supported on DE.
 Other than the possible API crashes at game start, it should work just fine though.

 Installation